gremjua-forks/SDET-test/README.md

 As a plus:
 Using NASA’s API determine how many pictures were made by each camera (by Curiosity on 1000 sol.).
 If any camera made 10 times more images than any other - test fails.

 Please use standard technologies, tools and frameworks which you are usually use in test frameworks creation.

+## Instructions
+You will need to fork the repository and build the solution in your **private** Github.
+Once you are finished, please send a Zip file with the solution.

-Please do not upload solution to your Github repository.
+Please **do not** upload solution to your **public** Github repository, only send a Zip with the solution.

 Implementation deadline is 1 week.
 Please let us know the time that you spent to achieve the task.